Baebyriell/audipadi/README.md

-# AudiPadi - Vehicle Service App
+# AutoPadi - Vehicle Service App

 AudiPadi is a comprehensive mobile application designed to connect vehicle owners with auto service providers and emergency services.
 The app facilitates service search, booking, and management for vehicle maintenance and emergency assistance.